Kaixhin/imitation-learning/README.md

 ## Requirements

-Base requirements can be installed with:
+Requirements can be installed with:
 ```sh
 pip install -r requirements.txt
 ```